census-instrumentation/opencensus-specs/stats/Record.md

 Implementations MAY define a `MeasurementMap` which describes a set of data points to be collected for a set of Measures.
 Adding this functionality may improve the efficiency of the record usage API.
+Additionally, when recording Measurements, `MeasurementMap` should optionally take a map of string key-value pairs to record an exemplar.

 ## Recording Stats

 Users should record Measurements against a context, either an explicit context or the implicit current context.
 Tags from the context are recorded with the Measurements if they are any.
+Note that there is no implicit recording for exemplars.
+If you want to record a `Measurement` against an exemplar, you have to explicitly pass a string-string map.

 Implementations SHOULD provide a means of recording multiple Measurements at once.
 This functionality can be provided through one of the following options: